yun-long/EKF/README.md

-# EKF
+# EKF Extended Kalman Filter.
-Extended Kalman Filter
+A python script for estimating the state of a pendulum using kalman filter and extended kalman filter

 ### Kalman Filter
 ![Kalman](./kalman.png)